 Meanwhile, traditional luxury department stores and offline high-end retailers including Neiman Marcus and Ralph Lauren are in decline.
 Once the second largest sales channel after luxury brands’ boutique stores, the physical multibrands stores are seeing their contribution to total luxury sales decline from 23 percent to 13 percent.

 Luxury brands are thus exploring new avenues to sell online.
-But with a lack of in-house digital talents to drive the online transformation of their business, some brands prefer to rely on the expertise of a third-party platform.
+But with a lack of in-house digital talents to drive the online transformation of their business, some brands prefer to rely on the expertise of a third-party platform such as Shopify.

 While multibrand luxury retail currently dominates the online sales – Deloitte found that multibrand e-stores for luxury goods account for 78 percent of online purchases – luxury brands tend to favour the level of control that a monobrand solution can provide.
 Online luxury monobrand websites can indeed guarantee that a brand’s look and feel remains consistent with its values and that the premium aspect of each product is maintained.
 Luxury brands can indeed decide how and where to position their products in a way that multibrand stores never could.